moechofe/lowresrmx/asset.dev/manual.md

 ---

-`PARTICLE appearence DATA label`
+`PARTICLE appearance DATA label`

-Declare a `label` that contains DATA for the particle `appearence`.
+Declare a `label` that contains DATA for the particle `appearance`.

-`appearence` is a number between 0 and 23.
+`appearance` is a number between 0 and 23.

 The associated DATA must contains a list of character number that will be used to draw the particle.
 Using a negative number will loop to the previous DATA value.